 - Other uses Repellent

-Basil is a member of the Lamiaecae or mint family, which is characterized by its members' fragrant leaves and contains over 7,200 species, most notably peppermint (Mentha x piperita), rosemary (Rosmarinus officinalis), sage (Salvia officinalis), oregano (Origanum vulgare), thyme (Thymus vulgaris), and lavender (Lavandula officinalis).
+Basil is a member of the Lamiaecae or mint family, which is characterized by fragrant leaves and contains over 7,200 species, most notably peppermint (Mentha x piperita), rosemary (Rosmarinus officinalis), sage (Salvia officinalis), oregano (Origanum vulgare), thyme (Thymus vulgaris), and lavender (Lavandula officinalis).

 Sweet basil's botanical name, Ocicum basilicum, derives from the Greek okimon (smell) and basilikon (royal).